 What are you working on at Mass General?

-We’ve just established the MGH Psychiatry Gender Identity and Sexual Orientation program, focused on customized mental health treatments, wellness and resiliency.
+We’ve just established the MGH Psychiatry Gender Identity Program, focused on customized mental health treatments, wellness and resiliency.
 This will focus on using the enormous resources of the department — in mental health, stress-reducing strategies related to the mind-body connection, resilience and wellness — to holistically enhance quality of life and help people thrive.
-We are organizing and tailoring these resources in a culturally specific way to affirm people in their gender identities and sexual orientations.
+We are organizing and tailoring these resources in a culturally specific way to affirm people in their gender identities.

-We are also coordinating closely with medical and surgical departments on aligning overall care and streamlining processes for getting evaluations from either psychiatrists or psychologists before gender reassignment surgery.
+We are also coordinating closely with medical and surgical departments on aligning overall care and streamlining processes for getting evaluations from either psychiatrists or psychologists before gender-affirming surgery.

 How does a wellness approach help?